arponr/arponr.github.io/reading/index.md

   - title: The Meursault Investigation
     desc: by Kamel Daoud, trans.
 John Cullen
     date: 2015-09-18
-  - title: The Brothers Karamazov (abandoned, for now)
+  - title: The Brothers Karamazov (put down for now)
     desc: by Fyodor Dostoevsky, trans.
 Richard Pevear and Larissa Volokhonsky
     date: 2015-08-22
   - title: Consider the Lobster